panchomb/ie-exercise-3/modules/compute/virtual-machine/README.md

 ### Parameter: `ultraSSDEnabled`

 The flag that enables or disables a capability to have one or more managed data disks with UltraSSD_LRS storage account type on the VM or VMSS.
 Managed disks with storage account type UltraSSD_LRS can be added to a virtual machine or virtual machine scale set only if this property is enabled.
 - Required: No
 - Type: bool
 - Default: `False`

+### Parameter: `vmSize`

+Specifies the size for the VMs.
+- Required: Yes
+- Type: string

 ### Parameter: `vTpmEnabled`

 Specifies whether vTPM should be enabled on the virtual machine.
 This parameter is part of the UefiSettings.
 SecurityType should be set to TrustedLaunch to enable UefiSettings.
 - Required: No
 - Type: bool
 - Default: `False`